 Could saving for retirement impact my benefits?

 It is important for ABLE savers to know that many Oregon workers may already be participating in the state’s auto-enrollment retirement savings program, OregonSaves.
 This workplace retirement program provides a simple, portable, low-cost way for workers to invest in their futures.
-Building toward a secure retirement is a worthy financial goal, but, as noted above, participating in a workplace retirement plan such as OregonSaves may impact access to services and benefits for ABLE savers.
+Building toward a secure retirement is a worthy financial goal, but, as noted above, participating in a workplace retirement plan such as OregonSaves will most likely impact access to services and benefits for ABLE savers.

 Please note: Employed people experiencing disabilities can save more than the annual contribution limit thanks to the ABLE to Work provision.
 However, if the beneficiary is saving for retirement, they cannot take advantage of ABLE to Work by making extra contributions each year.